mauricioaniche/mauricioaniche.github.io/_talks/2021-07-01-adventures-in-ml4se.md

 ---
-title: "The adventures of a SE research with ML4SE"
+title: "The adventures of a SE researcher with ML4SE"
 layout: page
 categories: ["talk"]
 ---